dnmfarrell/Perl-Lox/README.md

 ### INSTALL

-To install the project dependencies and just run `plox` from the project
+As long as you have Perl 5.24.0 or greater, you should be able to run `plox` from the root project directory.
-directory:

-    $ cpanm --installdeps .

 If you'd rather build and install it: